-Tamanna Ali, Inspiring Governors Coordinator
+Tamanna Ali, Inspiring Governance Manager

-Tamanna recently graduated from City University with a BA (Honours) degree in Journalism and Sociology.
+Tamanna graduated from City University with a BA (Honours) degree in Journalism and Sociology.
 During and after this period, she has been a media intern for several organisations working on campaigns affecting disadvantaged groups.
 As someone keen to engage in community activities, Tamanna has also volunteered as a community fundraiser and taught English.
 Other interests include actively engaging in the creative arts social media for various culturally diverse groups.

-Nick Chambers, Director
+Nick Chambers, Chief Executive

 Prior to joining the Taskforce, Nick was Director of Education at Business in the Community.
-During this time he oversaw the production of a report on school governance with the University of Bath on behalf of the National Council of Education Excellence.
-The council, chaired by the Prime Minister considered how best to mobilise businesses and universities to work with schools and colleges, and to promote links between schools to contribute to raising standards and achieving educational excellence.
+During this time he oversaw the production of a report on school governance with the University of Bath on behalf of the National Council for Education Excellence.
+The council, chaired by the Prime Minister considered how best to mobilise businesses and universities to work with schools and colleges and to promote links between schools to contribute to raising standards and achieving educational excellence.

 Between 2000 and 2006 he was Director of Development at a leading independent school in London where he was responsible with the Governors for reviewing and articulating the school’s vision as it approached its 500th anniversary and developing a strategic plan to achieve this.
 Nick originally studied Environmental Management and then ran his own business as well as being involved with various charities.
 In 1992 he obtained a PGCE and taught in an 11-16 comprehensive school and an 11-18 grammar school.
 In 1997 he was appointed Development Director at the state school in Lancashire where he had been teaching in – the first appointment of its kind in the UK where his responsibilities included employer engagement.